TUDelftMe/cecles/Documentation/Report/3 System Analysis.md

 Because even at the TU spelling errors are quite common, an initial spelling check on all course descriptions and goals is performed.

-### Alchemy
+### AlchemyAPI
-Alchemy supports a computer’s ability to understand human language and vision via an SaaS API.
+AlchemyAPI is a semantic analysis tool which supports a computer’s ability to understand human language and vision via an SaaS API.
 It integrates advanced text mining and computer vision functionality into Cecles' data-processing pipeline.
+[AlchemyAPI](http://www.alchemyapi.com/)

 ### Text analysis
 Since Alchemy already does a large part of the analysis, stemming is the action most performed after the term extraction.
 Stemming is done because after testing several queries, overlap was found between several keywords (not yet in the results).